 You know how sometimes you’ll drive a long distance and realize you have no idea how you got there?
 That’s hypnosis.
 You don’t remember the drive because your thoughts were focused on some other topic, but obviously you stopped at all the red lights, turned where you were supposed to turn, and didn’t hit anyone.
 You were both focused inward mentally yet operating physically.

-During hypnosis, you’ll be guided into a seriously relaxed state (the most relaxed you’ve ever been, actually) and presented with certain real life situations.
-You’ll then be guided through solutions to those problems that will help change the way you perceive troublesome situations in real life.
+During hypnosis, I was guided into a seriously relaxed state (the most relaxed I’d ever been, actually) and presented with certain real life situations.
+I was then guided through solutions to those problems that would help change the way I perceived troublesome situations in real life.

 As with all types of medical intervention, every patient is different.
 For me, it took only a couple of sessions before I was a completely motion sickness-free human being.
 I can still remember the first time I noticed it had worked.

 - Flown on literally countless airplanes around the world puking only from bad airplane food and for no other reasons

 - Started reading in the car while my husband drives—Did you hear me?
-I said READING IN THE CAR.
+I said reading in the car.